floatsoft/javascript-references/README.md

 # javascript-references

 Material to reference when working with JavaScript

-## Bubble sort
+### Bubble sort in JavaScript

-This reference explains how to sort a JavaScript array using the bubble sort algorithm.
+A simple sorting algorithm that repeatedly steps through a list, compares adjacent pairs and swaps them if they are in the wrong order.
+See https://en.wikipedia.org/wiki/Bubble_sort